7 new whisky distilleries opening in Scotland this year - including Rosebank and The Cabrach

 Machrihanish Distillery, Campbeltown

-While this new distillery won’t open this year, it broke ground in 2023.
+While this new distillery won’t open this year, but plans have been approved and construction will start in 2025.

 The plans for the distillery come from the owners of the Isle of Raasay Distillery, R&B Distillers, who want to add a second single malt whisky brand to their portfolio by building The Machrihanish Distillery to create Campbeltown’s first farm-to-bottle single malt.